frontendweekly/virga/11ty/posts/2020-03-03-TROCT-CSS-Architecture.md

 ### Objects

-This layer houses same responsibilities as ITCSS does which follow OOCSS (Object Oriented CSS) principles.
+This layer houses same responsibilities as ITCSS does which follow OOCSS (Object-Oriented CSS) principles.
 They are small and reusable pieces with no aesthetics which can be used in UI composition.

 ### Components